 The four functions do not include a distinct function for 'Normative', since each of the four functions is expected to include normative work.
-This is in line with the UNEG definition of normative work:
+This is in line with <a href="https://document.com/the-unitary-normative-unitary-norm

 "The support to the development of norms and standards in conventions, declarations, regulatory frameworks, agreements, guidelines, codes of practice and other standard setting instruments, at global, regional and national level.
 Normative work also includes the support to the implementation of these instruments at the policy level, i.e. their integration into legislation, policies and development plans, and to their implementation at the programme level. "